 Fifth graders continue the transition from "learning to read" to "reading to learn."
 They develop metacognition while being active, thoughtful readers, and they encounter more complex texts and thought-provoking themes.
-Fifth Grade reading selections represent a variety of cultures, races, and genders.
-Titles change periodically, however, the following books are frequently used: Number the Stars by Lois Lowry, Kensuke's Kingdom by Michael Morpurgo, Tuck Everlasting by Natalie Babbitt, Efrén Divided by Ernesto Cisneros, and The Watsons Go to Birmingham - 1963 by Christopher Paul Curtis.
+Fifth Grade reading selections represent a variety of cultures, races, and gender-identities.
+Titles change periodically, however, the following books are frequently used: Number the Stars by Lois Lowry, Becoming Muhammed Ali by James Patterson and Kwame Alexander, Kensuke's Kingdom by Michael Morpurgo, Tuck Everlasting by Natalie Babbitt, Efrén Divided by Ernesto Cisneros, and The Watsons Go to Birmingham - 1963 by Christopher Paul Curtis.
 Students read independently and in small groups and benefit from frequent teacher read-alouds.
 In addition to assigned texts, students read independently at home and at school on a daily basis.

 During reading class, fifth graders experience a balance of reading, discussion, and writing.
 Comprehension strategies focus on the students deepening their literal and inferential comprehension skills.
 They tap their prior knowledge, predict, question, visualize, monitor for understanding, summarize, and synthesize.
 During class discussions, students may discuss story elements such as characters, setting, plot, point of view, and theme.
-Written assignments include responding to questions or prompts in a reading response journal, writing diary entries or interior monologues from a character's point of view, rewriting scenes, or summarizing main ideas.
+Written assignments may include responding to questions or prompts in a reading response journal, writing diary entries or interior monologues from a character's point of view, rewriting scenes, or summarizing main ideas.